awsdocs/aws-codepipeline-user-guide/doc_source/detect-state-changes-cloudwatch-events.md

-# Detect and React to Changes in Pipeline State with Amazon CloudWatch Events<a name="detect-state-changes-cloudwatch-events"></a>
+# Detect and react to changes in pipeline state with Amazon CloudWatch Events<a name="detect-state-changes-cloudwatch-events"></a>

 Amazon CloudWatch Events is a web service that monitors your AWS resources and the applications you run on AWS\.
 You can use Amazon CloudWatch Events to detect and react to changes in the state of a pipeline, stage, or action\.
 Then, based on rules you create, CloudWatch Events invokes one or more target actions when a pipeline, stage, or action enters the state you specify in a rule\.
 Depending on the type of state change, you might want to send notifications, capture state information, take corrective action, initiate events, or take other actions\.